AIML-IfI/uccs-facerec-challenge/README.md

     ├── setup.py
     └── ...

-If you prefer to store this data in a different directory, you should modify or overwrite the ``--data_directory`` option in the `facerec/configs/baseline_config.yaml` file.
+If you prefer to store this data in a different directory from `data`, you should modify or overwrite the ``--data_directory`` option in the `facerec/configs/baseline_config.yaml` file.
 The test set images without any annotations will be distributed two weeks before the competition concludes, as stated on the [Competition Website](https://www.ifi.uzh.ch/en/aiml/challenge.html).

 ## Installation
 ---------------

-The installation of this package follows via conda
+The installation of this package follows via conda:

-Install via conda:
 ```bash
     git clone https://github.com/AIML-IfI/uccs-facerec-challenge.git
     cd uccs-facerec-challenge